-- The Councils structure gives clear accountability for the performance management of services, both within departments and corporately. - The Council aims to ensure that Members and managers of the Council have the skills, knowledge and capacity they need to discharge their responsibilities and recognises value of well trained and competent people in effective service delivery.
-In developing Members' skills, the Council has an overall development strategy in place.
-The Chair and Vice Chair of Standards Committee and the Deputy Monitoring Officers attend the annual Standards Conference. - Members of the Audit Committee are provided with training specific to its responsibilities before every Committee meeting.
+• The Councils structure gives clear accountability for the performance management of services, both within departments and corporately.

+- The Council aims to ensure that Members and managers of the Council have the skills, knowledge and capacity they need to discharge their responsibilities and recognises value of well trained and competent people in effective service delivery.
+In developing Members' skills, the Council has an overall development strategy in place. - Members of the Audit Committee are provided with training specific to its responsibilities before every Committee meeting.
 The focus is on key governance issues such as risk management and internal control, together with scrutiny arrangements for the accounts.
 Individual briefings are enhanced by the Audit Committee Handbook. - The council also provides induction programmes tailored to individual needs and opportunities for members and officers to update their knowledge on a regular basis.
-All new and transferring employees will receive an effective induction tailored to their needs, although there are key messages given to all: such as freedom of information and data security, procurement and financial regulations.

-- Senior Managers have been through the Vision 2010: Building Managers for the Future programme, the purpose being to provide the necessary tools to support managers in delivering improved services linked explicitly to business outcomes and to enable them to display the expected leadership behaviours.
-Further acknowledgement of the Council's commitment to ensuring that staff are equipped with the appropriate skills and capabilities to perform comes in the form of the Investors in People accreditation. - All officers have comprehensive job descriptions and person specifications.
-The Council has a comprehensive process in place to review performance for all staff.
+All new and transferring employees will receive an effective induction tailored to their needs, although there are key messages given to all: such as freedom of information and data security, procurement and financial regulations. - Senior Managers have been through the Vision 2010: Building Managers for the Future programme, the purpose being to provide the necessary tools to support managers in delivering improved services linked explicitly to business outcomes and to enable them to display the expected leadership behaviours.
+Further acknowledgement of the Council's commitment to ensuring that staff are equipped with the appropriate skills and capabilities to perform comes in the form of the Investors in People accreditation. - All officers have comprehensive job descriptions and person specifications and the Council has a process in place to review performance for all staff.
 The scheme was recognised as needing review and a new system of Performance Development Review has been introduced.
-Where capability issues are identified, appropriate processes are in place to try to resolve these.
+Where capability issues are identified, appropriate processes are in place to try to resolve these. - As the needs of Councils become more and more stretched by finite resources, alternative service delivery methods have been explored.
+This has lead to the development of shared service arrangements with other councils, with Peterborough being the lead authority.
+These include opportunities with Rutland (for Legal and Trading Standards) and Cambridge City (for Internal Audit).